Setting Limits with Teens and Preteens

 Teens and preteens are hard to manage.
 They have impulses, desires, and needs that can be difficult to get a handle on.
 The process of setting limits is sometimes difficult, but it is important for parents to do the best they can in order to help their children become self-sufficient adults.

-When dealing with teens or preteens, parents need to be aware of their different needs during particular stages of development and how they are changing over time.
-For example, parents should not set limits on screen time too early because screen time is important for cognitive development in adolescents.
 Of course, sometimes teens will find that their eyes become strained as a result of too much screen time, in which case they may wish to try this here to help, so may decide to limit their screen time, but this decision should come from them if it is to be effective.

 Parents also need to know how much autonomy they should give their teen or preteen so that they are able to develop into responsible adults that make healthy decisions for themselves and their family.